 (4) Without limiting the definition of employ in section 188, if a child participates in an entertainment or exhibition carried on for profit or in the making of an advertisement for commercial purposes, then for the purposes of this section the person who carries on the entertainment or exhibition or makes the advertisement employs the child.

-193. Power of CEO to prohibit or limit employment of child
+193. CEO may prohibit or limit employment of child

 (1) In this section —